 HP, Dell, Lenovo, Sony, Acer, etc. are all fine.
 If you can find a reputable local system builder, that's a great way to go as well.
 There may be some differences in build quality and overall reliability, but they all have pretty much the same components inside, so it mostly comes down to personal preference, available system configurations, budget, etc. Some users working solo or in small offices may choose to build their own computers, buying all the components and assembling the computer themselves, which can be a "fun" way to go, but keep in mind what will be your support options if something in the computer stops working.

 REVIT ON THE MAC (OS X)

 Upgrades, i.e. replacing older parts of the computer with newer parts can sometimes bring new life to an older computer.
 Upgrading RAM is very common and generally easy to do.
 Upgrading a video card on a desktop computer is fairly easy to do, though it can be tricky to know whether the PSU (power supply unit in the computer) can support it - check before buying a new video card.
 Replacing or adding a hard drive or SSD is generally pretty easy to do.
 Upgrading the CPU and/or motherboard on a desktop is quite a bit more difficult and involves more tech know-how – not to be attempted by the faint of heart.

 However, before you start upgrading, think bigger picture.
 Don’t start down the path of throwing good money into a system that really should just be replaced with a new one.
 I’ve seen this way too many times, and it rarely turns out well even after the money is spent.

 If your system is two years old or older, most often going with a brand new system makes far better sense than trying to upgrade one part at a time.

-Two years on the short end, two to three years is probably considered the sweet spot; anything more than that and you're probably losing productivity.
+Two years on the short end, three years is probably considered the sweet spot; after year four you're likely losing noticeable productivity.